 The Lucrative Business of Biometric Data

-In March 2018, Congress approved a $1.3 billion budget for the building of 1,954 miles of a virtual wall that monitors the U.S.–Mexico border using existing and newly developed technologies.
+In March 2018, Congress approved a $1.3 billion budget to build 1,954 miles of the border wall, with $400 million dedicated to the Smart Wall that monitors the U.S.–Mexico border using existing and newly developed technologies.
 The “wall” uses surveillance to “catch” undocumented people in new ways.
 For example, the Silicon Valley start-up Quanergy is using Lidar technology—the technology used to build self-driving cars—to capture three-dimensional imagery of people walking along the South Texas border.
 Different versions of a virtual wall has been in the works since the 1970s, when border patrol began using ground sensors to detect immigrants crossing the border; in 2006, the Department of Homeland Security’s Secure Border Initiative negotiated a $30-billion deal with Boeing to build SBINet, a sophisticated combination of detection and communication technologies.
 (The project was killed in 2011 because it was considered poorly managed and much of the technology was defective.)

 But interest in harnessing technology for border control has been revived thanks to a new wave of venture-capital backed technology firms in Silicon Valley.
 The United States began DNA-testing immigrants, mostly from Mexico and Central America who’d crossed the U.S.-Mexico border in 2018, around the time the rest of the country learned that children were being separated from their families in immigrant detention centers, often with no attendant documentation records.
 The DNA-testing businesses 23andMe (owned by Google), and MyHeritage offered genetic-testing kits to the U.S. government to reunite the families, with the guarantee that they would protect the privacy of those tested.
 The Texas-based immigrant and refugee-rights group RAICES expressed concerns over the privacy of that data and the implications of the U.S. government owning it indefinitely.